Skip to main content

 3. Part in advance, and part at the end of the year when you file taxes.

-When you take premium tax credits before you file your federal income taxes, they are called “advance premium tax credits”, or APTC.
-Estimating your income in advance can be tricky—especially if your income changes during the year.
 If your total yearly income at the end of the year is more than you expected, you may have to pay back some of your premium tax credits when you file your federal income taxes.
-Your household size and income might limit the amount you have to repay (see table below).
+Your household size and income might limit the amount you have to repay (see tables below).

-Tax Year 2022 Repayment Limits for Advance Premium Tax Credits
+Tax Year 2024 Repayment Limits for Advance Premium Tax Credits

 Household Income as a Percentage of Federal Poverty Level (FPL) Annual Income for an Individual Maximum Repayment for a Single Person Annual Income for a Family of Four Maximum Repayment for Married Taxpayers Filing Jointly

-400% $51,520 Full Amount $106,600 Full Amount
+400%+ $54,360 Full Amount $111,000 Full Amount

 Report Every Income Change